cod1r/screenpew/README.md

 - Software from the late 20th century and early 21st century need help with documenting things better. :tired_face:

 - Atom type matters when using xcb_change_property.
 I do not know why it doesn't work with XCB_ATOM_ANY.
 The types are specified in the EWMH spec.
-Ex: the type of _NET_WM_STATE_FULLSCREEN is Atom which is just an integer, and the type of _NET_WM_NAME is a utf8-string.
+Ex: the type of _NET_WM_STATE_FULLSCREEN is Atom which is an XCB_ATOM_ATOM type, and the type of _NET_WM_NAME is a utf8-string (XCB_ATOM_STRING).

 - I do not know why we have to specify how many 32-bit multiples of data we want to retrieve when using xcb_get_property.
 Why not just give the entirety of the needed information?
 This makes me just want to put a big enough number just so I can get all the data.
 I do not know of a current way to know the data size before hand.